Largo mom admits to beating her son and carrying his body to woods, affidavit reveals

-LARGO, Fla. – The 2-year-old boy who was the subject of an Amber Alert died after getting hit in the head by his mother, a Pinellas County arrest affidavit revealed.
+LARGO, Fla. – The 2-year-old boy who was the subject of an Amber Alert died after being hit in the head by his mother, an arrest affidavit reveals.

-The report states Jordan Belliveau's mother admitted to hitting him in the head.
-It caused Belliveau to hit his head against a wall and have seizures.
+The report states Jordan Belliveau's mother, Charisse Stinson, admitted to hitting him in the face.
+The blow caused Belliveau to hit his head against a wall and have seizures.

 He later died from his injuries.

-Charisse Stinson also admitted to taking Belliveau to the woods and leaving him there, the report said.
-She also said Belliveau had an "unexplained, serious injury to his right leg," according to the report.
+Stinson also admitted to taking Belliveau to a wooded area near her apartment and leaving him there, the report said.
+The little boy's body was discovered late Tuesday afternoon.

+The report suggests Stinson hit her son in the face "during a moment of frustration" after the child suffered an "unexplained, serious injury" to his right leg.

 Stinson, 21, is charged with first-degree murder and child abuse.